To read part #1, click here

 Jamilah saw it was an empty beer bottle.
 She gaped in amazement.

 One of the gangsters from the corner – the one who'd been drinking, Jamilah remembered – called out, “Yo, let the chief go.
-You ain't got no right to do that.”
+Ya'll ain't got no right to do that.”

 Hassan pointed at the man.
 “I'm not in your business.
 You stay out of mine.”

 The gangster reached into his pocket and took out a folding knife.
 He opened it up, displaying a wickedly curved blade.
-“This make it my damn business,” he said, waving the blade back and forth as if slicing the air.
+“This make it my damn business,” he said, waving the blade back and forth in the air.
 “Let the chief go.”

 “Let's just leave,” Jamilah said.

 “Not yet,” Hassan said.
 “Muḥammad, hold this guy down.
-Here, hold his arm just like this.
+Pin his arm just like this.
 We've done this in class, remember?”
-Hassan stood and walked toward the gangster.
+Hassan stood and strolled toward the gangster.
 His face was frighteningly blank, his eyes flat as stones.

 The gangster took a step back.
 “You crazy, man?
 I got a knife!”

 “And I'm going to take it away and cut off your thumb,” Hassan said in a matter-of-fact tone.
-“To teach you not to throw things.”
+“To teach you not to throw things.
+Don't worry, I'll let you keep the other fingers, but I'm taking the thumb for my collection.”
 He continued forward, not breaking stride.

-Hassan returned to the Indian and pushed the man's arm higher up his back, folding the hand toward the elbow.
-The Indian screamed in pain.
+Hassan returned to the bike thief and pushed the man's arm higher up his back, folding the hand toward the elbow.
+The man screamed in pain.

 “Stop!”
 Jamilah exclaimed.
 “You're hurting him!
 Are you psycho?”